Banner

 Some other helpful sites to identify butterflies and moths are www.butterflyidentification.org and https://www.ag.ndsu.edu/publications/lawns-gardens-trees/butterfly-gardening-in-north-dakota/e1266.pdf where you can print the Butterflies of North Dakota ID pages from the PDF.

-A medium-sized moth flies near purple flowers.
-It has a furry yellow and brown-banded body with clear wings edged in a dark color.
+A medium-sized moth hovers near purple flowers, with a furry yellow and brown-banded body and clear wings edged in dark color.

 Photo Credit: